-Flowstate is an urban renewal project that blurs the boundaries between landscape and architecture, theatre and public space.
+Brisbane's Flowstate is an urban renewal project that blends landscape and architecture, theatre and public space.

 The project has transformed an ageing café precinct into an open-air pavilion and creative space.
 The new space includes three distinct experiences; a grassy relaxation zone, an immersive digital installation and a vibrant performance pavilion.

 The project was intended as a way to innovate public space and start a conversation around what cities can and should be.